MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 * See [supported formats](ingestion-supported-formats.md).
 * See [supported compressions](ingestion-supported-formats.md#supported-data-compression-formats).
     * The original uncompressed data size should be part of the blob metadata, or else Azure Data Explorer will estimate it.
 The ingestion uncompressed size limit per file is 4 GB.
-    * Data compressed with the `GZip` compression doesn't need any specific indication, as the data type is taken from the file suffix.

 ## Set ingestion properties